The Crake Endowment supports a number of opportunities and activities at Mount Allison.

 This fellowship is awarded annually to a graduate student who can reasonably be expected to finish their doctorate in classics during the year of tenure.
 The holder is asked to teach the equivalent of six credits and give a public lecture.

-Our Crake Doctoral Fellow in Classics for 2021-22 is Cassandra Tran from McMaster University.
+Our Crake Doctoral Fellow in Classics for 2022-23 is Drew Davis from the University of Toronto.

 Past Crake Doctoral Fellows